RagTagsky/GTA-Online-AFK/ReadMe.md

    python afk.py

+3. Select the Latin character to press (a-z, A-Z):

+   Example: "Enter key --> W"

+4. Select the interval for repeating presses of the selected key in seconds, no more than 9999:

+   Example: "Enter interval (seconds) --> 600"

-3. Click the Start / Stop button in the window.
+5. Click the Start / Stop button in the window.

 Important: This works only if the GTA window is active (not minimized).
 To work in the background, a more complex hook would be needed.

-4. How to Build an .exe (optional):
+6. How to Build an .exe (optional):

    pip install pyinstaller
    pyinstaller --onefile --noconsole afk.py

-The ready .exe file will be located in: C:\Users\YourUser\.vscode\dist
+The ready .exe file will be located in: C:/Users/YourUser/.vscode/dist

-5. Notes
+7. Notes

 - This bot does not break any game rules (it doesn’t automate gameplay actions).
 - Use at your own risk.